Terraced Streets

 Imagine a street of terraced houses which are warm, cosy and affordable to run, without any upfront or extra cost to homeowners, tenants and landlords.
 What if we can have streets like this right here in Rossendale?
-We think that would be awesome and are working hard towards accomplishing this.
+We think that would be wonderful, and are working hard towards accomplishing this.

 Net Zero Terraced Streets